Secret Cleaning Tips From the Pros

 Scuff Mark Eraser

-Citrus Peels and Ice Cubes for a Stinky Disposer
+Citrus Peels and Ice Cubes for a Stinky Disposal

-- Run the water until the bowl is about half full.
-Then pull the stopper and turn on the disposer to flush it out.
+For extra cleaning power, drop ice cubes down the drain and run the disposal again.
+Flying shards of ice work like a sandblaster inside the disposal.
+Finally, place the stopper in the sink drain and run water until the bowl is about half full.
+Then pull the stopper and turn on the disposal to flush it out.

 Baking Soda + Vinegar = Magic